kimhart/scout/README.md

-# scout
+# Scout

-QA tool for scouting out test IDs
+QA tool for finding and inspecting elements with test IDs (data-test, data-qa, etc)